-Scheduled Monday/Wednesday sessions, not including finals week, add up to 123.25 hours.
-Two weekend sessions add an additional 14 hours.
-Take-home assignments are worth 12.25 hours total.
-Three online training modules are worth 6.5 hours total.
+Scheduled Monday/Wednesday sessions, not counting final week, add up to 119 hours.
+Two weekend sessions add 16 hours.
+Three online training modules are worth 6.5 hours.
+Takehome assignments are worth 14.5 hours.
 This brings the total "classroom hours" to 156.
 This means that a student may miss no more than ten (10) classroom hours in order to meet California EMT certification eligibility requirements.